gbmhunter/blog/content/pages/electronics/components/gnss-gps-modules/_index.md

 </td></tr><tr >
 <td >M2M
 </td>
-<td >M2M is an acronym for **machine-to-machine**.
+<td >M2M is an acronym for <b>machine-to-machine</b>.
 It is used as an umbrella term for GNSS and GPRS devices.
 </td></tr><tr >
 <td >Patch Antenna
 </td>